 Know you are not alone on this journey.

 Formerly from small town Indiana, Melissa Marter is always on the look out for adventure in unexpected places.
 From twilight hikes in the Shenandoah mountains to 3 a.m. donut runs by the Vatican, life is rarely dull for Melissa.
-She graduated from Christendom College with a bachelor's degree in theology and spent the past year as a summer Alumni Corps and missionary with Hard as Nails Ministries.
-Melissa currently resides with her horse in Ohio, serving as a youth and young adult program coordinator for the AFC.
+She graduated from Christendom College with a bachelor's degree in theology and has ministered to teens across the country as a summer Alumni Corps and missionary with Hard as Nails Ministries.
+Melissa currently resides with her horse in Ohio, serving as the youth program manager for the AFC.

 Retreat InformationDuc in Altum Youth Retreats